Rahuls-Hub/Online-Quiz/README.md

 JFrame is a top-level container that provides a window on the screen.

 **Some Functionalities related to buttons**:
-JRadioButton(): Creates an unselected radio button with no text.
+**JRadioButton():** Creates an unselected radio button with no text.
-JRadioButton(String s): Creates an unselected radio button with specified text.
+ **JRadioButton(String s):** Creates an unselected radio button with specified text.
-JRadioButton(String s, boolean selected): Creates a radio button with the specified text and selected status. addActionListener(): This inbuit function provides the facilities to perform various tasks.
+ **JRadioButton(String s, boolean selected):** Creates a radio button with the specified text and selected status.
+ **addActionListener():** This inbuit function provides the facilities to perform various tasks.

 **Future Scope**
 Making the application of online quiz and handle it over to the School/College teachers this would be the benificial future idea of this project.
-They can make the changes in questions.
+They can create and make the changes in questions.